hjw8120/Logistic-Regression/hw-05-logistic.md

     ## - pct_poverty  1   113.76 121.76

-We conduct backwards selection using AIC to select the model with the lowest AIC.
+We conduct backwards selection using AIC to select the model with the lowest AIC (AIC = 119.14).
 In this case, since the number of predictor variables is not greater than 8, using BIC (which penalizes for n\>8 to favor more parsimonious models) would not make much of a difference.
 This final model includes the predictor variables medAge2000, unemp\_rate, total\_votes, and pct\_poverty.

+Fit our final logistic regression
+model:

 ``` r
 final_model <- glm(obama_win ~ medAge2000 + unemp_rate + total_votes + pct_poverty, data = mn08)